bgroveben/DjangoPlay2Learn/README.md

 !!!!!!
 Don't forget to remove unused code!!!!!!
 BUGS BELOW

+common app has to be tested with unittest because it's not a django app -- [project_root]=> python3 manage.py test common --(.venv) ➜  DjangoPlay2Learn git:(main) => python3 manage.py test common

 User records score when the game ends by clicking play again or change settings.
 Add button to record score and redirect to the leaderboard?
+-- record score, then redirect to either the leaderboard, start, or menu

 SuccessMessageMixin works in admin but not on site https://django-allauth.readthedocs.io/en/latest/views.html